-The Local Development Framework (LDF) comprises a number of Development Plan Documents (DPDs) that set out policies and proposals for the development and use of land in the district.
+The South Cambridgeshire Local Development Framework (LDF) comprises a number of Development Plan Documents (DPDs) that set out policies and proposals for the development and use of land in the district.
 The first DPDs cover the period to 2016 and were submitted to the Secretary of State in January 2006.
-The DPDs submitted were as follows
+The DPDs submitted and their current status is as follows: